normandavey/AlphaFold2-IDR-complex-prediction/README.md

 **Phactr1 bound to PP1**
 *Definition:*
-A disordered part of Phactr1 wraps around the PP1 domain establishing contacts at several points.
-The N-terminal region adopts a coil-like structure with two short bits in beta-augmentation.
-The C-terminal region adopts a largely helical conformation.
+A disordered part of Phactr1 wraps around the PP1 domain establishing *contacts at several points*.
+The N-terminal region adopts a *coil-like* structure with two short bits in *beta-augmentation*.
+The C-terminal region adopts a largely *helical* conformation.
+1 ordered protein + 1 IDR
 PDB:6zee

 *Results:*